-The Samsung Galaxy Note 8 was/is a beast of a phone that inherited the Galaxy S8’s Infinity Display and all-glass design and combined it with the Note range’s unique feature set.
-The fusion of the two culminated in what is debatably the best Note series smartphone of all-time.
+The Samsung Galaxy Note 8 was a beast of a phone that inherited the Galaxy S8’s Infinity Display and all-glass design and combined it with the Note range’s unique feature set.
+The fusion of the two culminated in what is debatably the best Note series smartphone of all time.

-Despite the major design shift elsewhere, Samsung took a relatively cautious approach and kept the design and basically functionality of the S Pen in tact.
+Despite the major design shift elsewhere, Samsung took a relatively cautious approach and kept the design and basic functionality of the S Pen intact.

 The notable changes came in the software department where productivity was once again a key focus.
 Translate could now translate full sentences and not just individual words, while the Pen-Up coloring app was included as standard as the latest de facto drawing app.